Connect with us

 Self-regulation refers to the mechanisms used by companies or organisations, both individually and in conjunction with others, to raise and maintain standards of corporate conduct.
 Contemporary best practice models recommend a combination of private and public mechanisms with a high level of responsiveness to needs, interests and change in regulated markets.
 Experts further suggest that reflexive and responsive processes –often associated with self-regulatory approaches and even formal framework approaches – encourage performance beyond compliance.36 It has been argued that participation in ADR should be compulsory only where there is appropriate assessment of whether the dispute is suitable to be referred to ADR and where appropriate professional standards are maintained and enforced.

 Currently, the main practice in Kenya is that majority of ADR practitioners are regulated by their respective accrediting professional bodies.
 While there exists institutional rules for the various institutions in the country, statutory law, such as Arbitration Act, 1995, has provisions that are meant to regulate some of the critical issues such as confidentiality, ethics, enforceability of awards or outcomes of ADR mechanisms.
 It is, however, important to point out that while the court plays a significant role in upholding professional ethics of ADR practitioners, especially mediators and arbitrators, the same is limited in effectiveness.
 This is because the statutory provision on the court’s power to remove an arbitrator on grounds of misconduct is vague on what exactly entails misconduct.
 This is where institutional rules or statutory regulations would come in handy to clearly spell out the code of ethics.
 For the practitioners that are affiliated to institutions, reference can be made to the institutional rules.
-A problem, however, arises when the ADR practitioners in questions are independent practitioners.
-This may therefore require a multilayered approach to regulation, where we should have private regulation coupled with statutory regulation to ensure that there are gaps.
+A problem, however, arises when the ADR practitioners in question are independent practitioners.
+This may therefore require a multilayered approach to regulation, where we should have private regulation coupled with statutory regulation to ensure that there are no gaps.

 References

-Muigua, K., “Regulating Alternative Dispute Resolution (ADR) Practice in Kenya: Looking into the Future,” Available at: http://kmco.co.ke/wp-content/uploads/2018/08/Regulating-ADR-Practice-in-Kenya-Kariuki-Muigua-June-2018.pdf (accessed 09 July 2022).
+Muigua, K., “Regulating Alternative Dispute Resolution (ADR) Practice in Kenya: Looking into the Future,” Available at: http://kmco.co.ke/wp-content/uploads/2018/08/Regulating-ADR-Practice-in-Kenya-Kariuki-Muigua-June-2018.pdf (accessed 2nd September 2023).

 News & Analysis